SOLEGUIDE

 The Society of Shoe Fitters

-The Society of Shoe Fitters is a professional body that trains and certifies shoe fitters across the UK.
-Their members have specialist knowledge in foot measurement, width assessment, and shoe compatibility; these skills are particularly valuable for orthotic users.
+The Society of Shoe Fitters trains and certifies shoe fitters across the UK.
+Their members know how to measure feet properly and assess shoe compatibility, which is particularly useful if you're fitting orthotics.

 What a trained shoe fitter can help with: